Compare Car Insurance Ireland

 Motor Insurance Policies

 We would suggest that you become familiar with the different types of policies available before purchasing car insurance online.
-There are 3 main types of motor policies, third party, third party fire & theft and comprehensive.
+There are 3 main types of car insurance policies, third party, third party fire and theft and fully comprehensive.
 You will need to consider the type of policy that best suits your requirements, this will depend on a number of factors such as value and age of the vehicle, cover levels and the premium.

 Third party is the minimum legal requirement.
 This policy will generally insure you for claims brought against you by another party due to damage caused by your car.
 This includes damage to the third parties car, property and personal injury.
 This level of insurance will not cover damage or theft to your own vehicle.
 If you are in an accident you will have to pay the damages and repairs sustained by your car yourself.
 This type of policy may suit drivers if the following circumstances apply: